navidrome/website/content/en/docs/Usage/tagging-guidelines.md

   to add cover art makes browsing much nicer.

 {{% alert "info" %}}
-Organizing your music in a consistent folder structure can also help Navidrome find your artwork files.
+Organizing your music in a logical and consistent folder structure can also help Navidrome find your artwork files.
 Check the [Artwork Resolution](/docs/usage/artwork) page for details.
 {{% /alert %}}